robinrendle/robinrendle.com/notes/poets-are-dead-people-talking-about-being-alive.md

 title: Madness, Rack, and Honey
 date: 2014-05-23 15:38:00 -07:00
 tags:
-  - book
+  - books
-extract:
-  Madness, Rack and Honey is a collection of lectures by the poet Mary Ruefle in which she contemplates the various struggles surrounding her art, and gosh darn it if this book isn’t *endlessly* quotable.
+extract: Madness, Rack and Honey is a collection of lectures by the poet Mary Ruefle in which she contemplates the various struggles surrounding her art, and gosh darn it if this book isn’t *endlessly* quotable.
 update:
 city: Nottingham
 country: UK